jundalisay/spblist/content/en/material/principles/part-1/chapter-04b.md

 <!-- Aethereal Bands are concerned with the movement of ideas* as qoas (quantum of aether), such as how  -->

-> *From the perspective of the Supreme Entity, all ideas are static and non-moving, and it is the created minds that move from one idea to another.
+{{< n n="*From the perspective of the Supreme Entity, all ideas are static and non-moving, and it is the created minds that move from one idea to another.
 However, our perspective as humans is from the created minds.
-And so, for the purposes of explanation, we will take the opposite view and see our minds as stationary and ideas as moving.
+And so, for the purposes of explanation, we will take the opposite view and see our minds as stationary and ideas as moving." >}}

 Like the movement of a ball from `point A` to `point B`, the movement of ideas is gradual and analog and not digital*, at least in our part of the multiverse.

-> *There might be multiverses where a species invents a horse-carriage today and then is able to suddenly upgrade it into a Tesla Model 3 the next day.
+{{< n n="*There might be multiverses where a species invents a horse-carriage today and then is able to suddenly upgrade it into a Tesla Model 3 the next day." >}}

 Other examples of movement in the aethereal layer are: